The vector-apodizing phase plate coronagraph: design, current performance, and future development: Acknowledgements

 \section{Acknowledgements}

 The research of David Doelman, Steven Bos, and Frans Snik leading to these results has received funding from the European Research Council under ERC Starting Grant agreement 678194 (FALCONER).
 Ben Sutlieff is fully supported by the Netherlands Research School for Astronomy (NOVA).
 MagAO-X was funded by NSF MRI Award \#1625441.
 KMM's work is supported by the NASA Exoplanets Research Program (XRP) by cooperative agreement NNX16AD44G.
 This research made use of HCIPy, an open-source object-oriented framework written in Python for performing end-to-end simulations of high-contrast imaging instruments \cite{por2018}.
+This paper is based on work funded by NSF Grant 1608834.